Moebius syndrome: Treatment

 There is no single course of medical treatment or cure for Möbius syndrome.
 Treatment is supportive and in accordance with symptoms.
 If they have difficulty nursing, infants may require feeding tubes or special bottles to maintain sufficient nutrition.
 Physical, occupational, and speech therapy can improve motor skills and coordination and can lead to better control of speaking and eating abilities.
 Often, frequent lubrication with eye drops is sufficient to combat dry eye that results from impaired blinking.
 Surgery can correct crossed eyes, protect the cornea via tarsorraphy, and improve limb and jaw deformities.
 Sometimes called smile surgery by the media, muscle transfers grafted from the thigh to the corners of the mouth can be performed to provide the ability to smile.
 Although "smile surgery" may provide the ability to smile, the procedure is complex and can take twelve hours for each side of the face.
 Also, the surgery cannot be considered a "cure" for Möbius syndrome, because it does not improve the ability to form other facial expressions.

 Epidemiology

 It is estimated that there are, on average, 2 to 20 cases of Möbius syndrome per million births.
 Although its rarity often leads to late diagnosis, infants with this disorder can be identified at birth by a "mask-like" lack of expression that is detectable during crying or laughing and by an inability to suck while nursing because of paresis (palsy) of the sixth and seventh cranial nerves.
-Also, because a person with Möbius syndrome cannot follow objects by moving their eyes from side to side, they turn their head instead.